Why Olefin ?

 Polypropylene, a synthetic resin built up by the polymerization of propylene, is molded or extruded into many plastic products in which toughness, flexibility, light weight, and heat resistance are required.
 It can be spun into fibres for employment in industrial and household textiles.

 The polymer shares some of the properties of polyethylene, but it is stronger, stiffer, and harder, and it softens at higher temperatures.

 A large proportion of polypropylene production is melt-spun into fibres.
 Polypropylene fibre is a major option in home furnishings such as upholstery and indoor-outdoor carpets.
 Numerous industrial end uses exist as well, including fishing gears, rope and cordage, disposable nonwoven fabrics for diapers and medical applications, and nonwoven fabrics for ground stabilization and reinforcement in construction and road paving.
 These applications take advantage of the toughness, resilience, water resistance, and chemical inertness of the polymer.

 Three mapping of Olefin characteristics, in respective category that explains why Olefin is a strong and sustainable option.

-Polypropylene is a linear hydrocarbon polymer compound, expressed as (C6H6), is eventually decomposed to water and carbon dioxide (CO2), vapor no harmful and toxic substance during degradation and incineration because of no benzene ring.
+Polypropylene is a linear hydrocarbon polymer compound, no benzene ring in the chemical formula, is eventually decomposed to water and carbon dioxide (CO2), vapor no harmful and hazardous component during degradation and landfill incineration.